m0ru/bak/04_solution.md

 * `actionCreators`, which houses the action creators.
 For the sake of injecting them with ng-redux, they are organised with `__` as separator (e.g.
 * `actionCreators.drafts__change__title('some title')`

-The easiest way to create actions without sideffects is to just place an `myAction: INJ_DEFAULT`.
+The easiest way to create actions without side-effects is to just place an `myAction: INJ_DEFAULT`.
 This results in an action-creator that just dispatches all function-arguments as payload, i.e.
 `actionCreators.myAction = argument => ({type: 'myAction', payload: argument})`

-Actions and their creators should always be describe **high-level user stories/interactions** like `matches.receivedNew` or `publishPost`
+Actions and their creators should always describe **high-level user stories/interactions** like `matches.receivedNew` or `publishPost`
 (as opposed to something like `matches.add` or `data.set`)
 Action-creators
-encapsule all sideeffectful computation, as opposed to the reducers which (within the limits of javascript) are guaranteed to be side-effect-free.
-Thus we should do
+encapsule all sideeffectful computation, as opposed to the reducers which (within the limits of JavaScript) are guaranteed to be side-effect-free.
+Thus, we should do
 **as much as possible within the reducers**.
-This decreases the suprise-factor/coupling/bug-proneness of our code and increases its maintainability.
+This decreases the surprise-factor, coupling and bug-proneness of our code and increases its maintainability.

 ### Actions {#sec:actions}